3 Leadership Techniques in Dealing with Underperformers

 When accountability is lost in any organization, the impact is everybody loses.
 Results are not achieved.
 Supervisors and others are forced to pick up the slack.
 When good performers see no consequence for substandard performance in others, their own performance deteriorates.
 Integrity disappears.
 Discipline erodes.
 Morale evaporates.
 Leaders are not taken seriously.
 Problem employees become a concern the organization.
 The best people leave.

 The task of holding others accountable is one of the toughest skills leaders have at every level from executives down to first line supervisors.
+Recognize that when you fail to enforce a standard, you just lowered the standard.
 All too often, good people serving in leadership positions fear the task of confrontation.
 They are not willing invest in the time to address the challenge.
 They hope something will magically happen that turns an underperformer around and all will be well in the end.

 Magic seldom happens.